magus/react-native-facebook-login/README.md

 - Run ```open node_modules/react-native-facebook-login```
 - Drag `RCTFBLogin.xcodeproj` into your `Libraries` group
 - Select your main project in the navigator to bring up settings
-- Under `Build Phases` expands the `Link Binary With Libraries` header
+- Under `Build Phases` expand the `Link Binary With Libraries` header
 - Scroll down and click the `+` to add a library
 - Find and add `libRTCFBLogin.a` under the `Workspace` group
 - ⌘+B